mj-jackson/rust-raspi-simple-fan/README.md

 The current solution is pretty much hard coded in terms of temperature and GPIO pin.

 * GPIO pin **14**
-* at cpu temp 55°C the fan starts
+* at cpu temp 55°C the GPIO Pin gets set to high
 * there is a hysteresis temp of 5°C, so the fan will stop when the cpu is at 50°C

+## Build target

+The `.cargo/config` file includes settings to set the build target to `armv7-unknown-linux-musleabihf`.
+In order to compile you need to install the needed tools.